Loading...

 Stay Hydrated

-Engage in light physical activity like a 15-minute walk after your meal to help your muscles use up some of the excess glucose.
+Engage in light physical activity, like a short walk, after your meal to help your muscles use glucose more efficiently and reduce blood sugar levels.

 Mindful Eating